etiennebr/rstdocs/optpreproc.rst

 the ortho-rectified pixels.

-Ortho-rectification can be performed either with **OTB Applications** or **Monteverdi**.
+Ortho-rectification can be performed either with **OTB Applications** or **Monteverdi** .
 Sensor parameters and image meta-data are seamlessly read from the image files without needing any user interaction, provided that all auxiliary files are available.
-The sensor for which **Orfeo ToolBox** supports ortho-rectification of raw products are the following:
+The sensor for which **Orfeo Toolbox** supports ortho-rectification of raw products are the
+following:

 -  Pleiades,